pvmathew/spaced-repetition-system/README.md

 - This was my first time working with Redux-Saga.
 I found it really interesting to learn about generator functions and how yielding works.
 Because I've worked with Redux-Thunk before, I wasn't unfamiliar with using middleware for dispatching actions with side-effects.
 It was my first time doing it with code that looks so synchronous though.
 I could see something like Redux-Saga being particularly valuable for handling/cancelling different side-effects on page navigation.

 - At first, I had implemented my priority queue using a third-party library called Heapify.js.
 In the end, I couldn't figure out a way to rely on it without mutating state.
-So I stripped the class down its two core typed arrays (keys and priorities) and stored those both in the store.
+So I stripped the class down its two core arrays (keys and priorities) and stored those both in the store.
 Then it was just a matter of implementing a push function.
 (New keys are inserted at the root and bubble down to their rightful place)

 - If I were to implement an alternative method for tracking elapsed quiz time, I would instead store the quiz's start/end time and derive it from those.
 Any time it's needed, I could calculate elapsed time by subtracting the current time by the quiz's start time.
 This would keep action dispatches to a minimum, potentially performing better on slower devices.